 Additionally, a schedule may be changed at the discretion of the administrators and counselors.
-No schedule changes will be made after the first 10 days of the semester unless teacher or counselor initiated.

-A grade of "F" will be assigned to a student who withdraws after the 1st quarter in any first semester or year long course.
-A grade of "F" will be assigned to a student who withdraws after the 3rd quarter.
-In any second semester course.
+No schedule changes will be made after the first 5 days of the semester unless teacher or counselor initiated.
+A grade of "F" will be assigned to a student who withdraws after the 1st quarter in any first semester course.
+A grade of "F" will be assigned to a student who withdraws after the 3rd quarter in any second semester course.
 This grade will be calculated in the student's grade point average.
 To avoid this penalty students may make a level change where possible.

-PARENTS ARE REMINDED THAT CHANGES IN STUDENT COURSE REQUESTS WITHOUT PRINCIPAL APPROVAL ARE NOT ALLOWED AFTER MAY 1, 2022.
+PARENTS ARE REMINDED THAT CHANGES IN STUDENT COURSE REQUESTS WITHOUT PRINCIPAL APPROVAL ARE NOT ALLOWED AFTER MAY 1, 2023.

-Be sure to make every effort to discuss with your son or daughter the selection of courses so that lastminute changes are not necessary.
-If parents have any questions about course selection or course content, call the Counseling Department, 419-447-6331, before May 1, 2022.
+Be sure to make every effort to discuss with your student the selection of courses so that last-minute changes are not necessary.
+If parents have any questions about course selection or course content, call the Counseling Department, 419-447-6331, before May 1, 2023.